You are here

 The flowchart below outlines the steps mentioned above:

-The changes will be implemented in mid-August.
+The changes will be implemented in early September.
 Users will be notified by email 10 days prior to the start date.
 Users who haven’t completed the process described above will be unable to connect to Béluga, Cedar, Graham and Niagara.

 Questions / support